 5. Update iOS and Carrier Settings:

-- To check for iOS update manually, go to Settings-> Software Update menu.
+- To check for iOS updates manually, go to Settings > Software Update menu.

 Aside from iOS updates, installing carrier updates is also recommended among other remedies especially if the error is caused due to some network problems.

-- To check for carrier settings update, tap on Settings -> General > About menu then scroll to Carrier section.
+- To check for carrier settings updates, tap on Settings > General > About menu then scroll to the Carrier section.

 And then follow the instructions to download and install the latest updates on your iPhone.

-Next time when a pop-ups shows your iPhone “Cannot Verify Server Identity”, you will exactly know what to do.
+Next time when pop-ups show your iPhone "Cannot Verify Server Identity", you will exactly know what to do.